nfredrik/mickarucken/README.md

 #### Post values

-post_values posts sensors values to DataCake.
-An exception will be raised in case of failure.
+Posts values from sensors to DataCake.
+An exception will be raised in case of failure, bad reply from DataCake.

 ```python
 def post_values(temp: int, hum: int) -> None: